 Nitrogen removal is not a primary function of dry swales.

 Phosphorus (P) removal in swales is achieved primarily through infiltration and sorption of phosphorus to trapped sediments.
-Sediment bound phosphorus is removed through sedimentation, while removal of soluble phosphorus depends on the type of soil/ media used.
+Sediment bound phosphorus is removed through sedimentation, while removal of soluble phosphorus depends on the type of soil/media used.
 If the soil/media is already saturated with P (i.e., its P binding sites are full), it will not be able to retain additional dissolved P and the P in stormwater will tend to leach from the soil/media as it passes through the biofilter (Hunt et al., 2006).
-It is highly recommended that the P-index of the media at installation be below 36 milligrams-P per kilogram of soil, to ensure P removal capacity.
+It is highly recommended that the P-index of the media at installation be below 30, which equates to less than 36 milligrams per kilogram P, to ensure P removal capacity.
 Laboratory research has suggested an oxalate extractable P concentration of 20 to 40 milligrams per liter will provide consistent removal of P (O’Neill and Davis, 2012).
 Leaching of phosphorus from soil or media is a concern for filtration swales (those having an underdrain).
 For information on phosphorus leaching from bioretention media, see the Design criteria for bioretention page.

 Metals are typically retained in infiltration systems (including dry swales) through sedimentation and adsorption processes.
 Since there are a finite amount of sorption sites for metals in a particular soil/media, there will be a finite service life for the removal of dissolved metals.
 Morgan et al. (2011) investigated cadmium, copper, and zinc removal and retention with batch and column experiments.
 Using synthetic stormwater at typical stormwater concentrations, they found that 6 inches of filter media composed of 30 percent compost and 70 percent sand will last 95 years until breakthrough (i.e., when the effluent concentration is 10 percent of the influent concentration).
 They also found that increasing compost from 0 percent to 10 percent more than doubles the expected lifespan for 10 percent breakthrough in 6 inches of filter media for retainage of cadmium and zinc.
 Using accelerated dosing laboratory experiments, Hatt et al. (2011) found that breakthrough of Zn was observed after 2000 pore volumes, but did not observe breakthrough for Cd, Cu, and Pb after 15 years of synthetic stormwater passed through the media.
 However, concentrations of Cd, Cu, and Pb on soil/media particles exceeded human and/or ecological health levels, which could have an impact on disposal if the soil/media needed replacement.
 Since the majority of metals retainage occurs in the upper 2 to 4 inches of the soil/media (Li and Davis, 2008), long-term metals capture may only require rejuvenation of the upper portion of the media.